Piers Morgan Uncensored

 Piers: You said that there are a tiny number of Nazis in Ukraine.
 Then why is the main street in Kiev called after Bandera?
 Why is Bandera and his Nazi-collaborating gang proliferating statues, street names, institutions being called after them?
 Why do they carry Nazi flags and insignia and tattoos?

 Piers: There is a tiny percentage of Nazis in Ukraine.
+Tiny.

 Piers: Yes.

-Piers: How many hundreds were killed?
+George: How many hundreds were killed?

-George: I don’t know the exact number.
+Piers: I don’t know the exact number.

-Piers: We’re not going to get anywhere batting this one around.
+George: I’ve seen pictures of the slaughtered people who were all wearing the armbands which identified them as Russian collaborators, people who had taken the soup from the then-occupying Russian forces.
+We’re not going to get anywhere batting this one around.
 My stance is this: the Russian-speaking people in Ukraine decided they wanted out of Ukraine.
 They have a right to self-determination.
 The coup and the massacres that ensued after it in 2014, the abolition of their language, the criminalization of their culture, led them to conclude that they no longer wanted to be part of that kind of Ukraine.
 It would be far better if we now negotiate, as Macron said.

 Piers: All right, what would you do?

-George: What would you—let’s partition Ukraine.
+George: Let’s partition Ukraine.

 Piers: How?
-Along what lines?

 George: If you get me a map, I’ll show you.
 The Dnieper River would be a reasonable place to partition.

 Piers: So they invade Crimea, and they get to keep it.
-They now invade the Donbas region and other parts of that area, and they get to keep that too.
-That’s how you would settle this?
+They now invade the Donbas region and they get to keep that.

 George: We need to negotiate.